anasamer056/chess-shortest-path/README.md

 ## Credits

-The user interface for this project was adapted from a CodePen project created by [jhasuev](https://codepen.io/jhasuev/pen/pdByoK).
+The chessboard used in the user interface for this project was adapted from a CodePen project created by [jhasuev](https://codepen.io/jhasuev/pen/pdByoK).
 Modifications were made to suit the requirements of this application.